What Would Jesus Do?” — The ELCA “Chose to Stand Silent”

 and the world.

 I would much rather sin boldly, but sincerely, than live in such a way that people eventually stand by my crypt in the mausoleum, looking at my name, with no idea what, during my lifetime, I believed, stood up or fought for.
 The fear of that scenario playing out inspires me daily.
-I believe that at the end of my days on earth, our Savior will examine my thoughts, words, and deeds to see if they were well-thought-out, sincere and contrite.
-If so, He will overlook that I was wrong from time to time, rewarding me for being a “good and faithful servant” who refused to “stand silent.”
+I believe that my thoughts, words, and deeds must be well thought-out, sincere and contrite.
+A “good and faithful servant” refuses to “stand silent.”

 I completely understand where you are coming from.
 I am not currently a member of any particular church, but I identify myself as a Southern Baptist.
 I have attended many different denominational churches and I found hypocrisy at every turn.